-In this proposal, I identify a task adjacent to those that large language models are frequently asked to perform: search-throughtext, as a potential area of growth given recent natural language processing advancements due to large language models.
-Searchthrough-text refers to finding parts of a given text based on a user prompt, like Ctrl+F. This proposal proposes a system that would allow the user to search through text not with keywords, but with natural language.
-This project has the potential to expand the possibility of what large language models can be used for, as unlike traditional Large Language Model utilization, this task is text input to non-text output, instead of text-to-
+Search-through-text is a potential area of growth given recent natural language processing advancements due to large language models.
+Search-through-text refers to finding parts of a given text based on a user prompt, like Ctrl+F. I propose a system that allows the user to search through text not by keyword, but with natural language.
+This task is approached as a natural language inference task, using a model pre-trained for MNLI tasks as a zero-shot classifier to find parts of the text that align with the prompt.
+This project has the potential to expand the possibility of what large language models can be used for, as unlike traditional Large Language Model utilization, this task is text input to non-text output, instead of text-to-text.